-Have you been experiencing harassment at your workplace?
-You might even be confused where to draw the line between tough management and harassment.
+Have you been experiencing workplace harassment?
+You might even be confused about where to draw the line between tough management and harassment.
 People in this kind of situation often blame themselves to be delusional or paranoid.
 They give their superiors the benefit of the doubt and convince themselves that it’s just a tough environment.
 But the truth is, harassment in a workplace is nothing new.

-Keeping this in mind, a majority of people claim to have experienced sexual harassment.
+Keeping this in mind, a majority of people claim to have experienced sexual harassment in the workplace.
 According to surveys, about half of women say they've experienced sexual harassment at work.
 However, just 5 to 15 percent of those files a complaint, as they fear persecution for voicing their concerns.